-Electric Composters: What You Need To Know in 2019By Samantha Miller
+Electric Composters: What You Need To Know in 2019By Sam Miller

 The food waste epidemic has garnered nearly as much attention as single-use plastic waste in recent years.
 Both food waste and plastic are taking up tons of space in our landfills, and are leaving a lasting and negative impact on our environment.

 Methane gas, generated by food waste in landfills and feedlot “cow patties”, is 30 times more insulative of atmospheric heat than the carbon monoxide from our cars.
 So while CO2 is more prevalent in our day-to-day, methane gas is worse for the environment overall.